Pogo0o/Shared_Database/README.md

 	Data is 1

 ### Known Issues
  - [ ] This project does not implement a cleanup program that clears the shared memory segment and this causes problem once all instances of a database are closed, as pointers to data synchronization mutex and condition variables are freed.
-Reboot solves this problem as it makes sure that there is no shared memory allocated.
+Machine reboot solves this problem, though.
  - [x] FIXED.
 Deadlock occurs during the write operation of a producer.
 It was casued by a lack of a synchronization between a condition broadcast and condition wait, which resulted in infinite waiting from the consumer thread.